U.S. House finance chair still hopeful for vote on capital formation bill

-WASHINGTON (Reuters) - The chair of the House Financial Services Committee says he is still hopeful the Senate will vote on a bill that would make it easier for companies to raise capital and go public, despite a growing likelihood the legislation has stalled in the upper chamber.
+WASHINGTON (Reuters) - The chair of the House Financial Services Committee said he is still hopeful the Senate will vote on a bill that would make it easier for companies to raise capital and go public, despite a growing likelihood the legislation will stall in the upper chamber.

 In a statement to Reuters on Thursday, Texas Representative Jeb Hensarling said, without offering a date, he had “faith” that Senate Majority Leader Mitch McConnell would keep a promise to put the bill to a vote on the Senate floor.